korut94/MakeQtGame/README.md

 Some notes: the table of contents is very usefull but it's not mandatory.
-The markdown isn't LaTeX but it's a strument to simplify the writing and the to publish the experiment: don't worry!
+The markdown isn't LaTeX but it's a strument to simplify the writing and the to publish the experiment: so, don't worry!
 Also for the *Appendices* section, never mind.

 The only raccomandation is about the *Reference*.
-If your experiment derives from one or more other experiments, put the name of branches them so it's easy to understand what you did.
+If your derived experiment which origin are one or more other experiments, put the name of branches them so it's easy to understand what you did.

 # Resource